 Traveling to Cook

 It’s a family joke that I travel with my kitchen.
 My sister says I travel with my refrigerator.
 When I visit family, I always go to the grocery store to buy food to prepare.
 When a friend or church member is in the hospital, I will bring them fresh juice if they want it.
-When my adult children have something big happening – surgery or health crisis, I come with my kitchen!
+When my adult children have something big happening, such as surgery or a health crisis, I come with my kitchen!

 After my children left the nest, I began to fall back into bad dietary habits.
 And I had some scares that jolted me into going back to better eating.
 But I’m sorry to say that I did not stick with it.
 I’m presently at that juncture again.